A New Study Suggests That Neanderthals Were Adept At Creating Fires With Their Stone Tools

 — Phys.org (@physorg_com) July 19, 2018

-In order to test his theory, Andrew Sorensen used a replica of a Neanderthal hand axe and struck this against pyrite to create flames.
-After he had done this, he took the replica and compared it with original Neanderthal hand axes that had been discovered all over France which date back 50,000 years.
+In order to test his theory, Andrew Sorensen used a replica of a Neanderthal hand-ax and struck it against pyrite to create sparks.
+After he had done this, he took the replica of the ax and compared it with original Neanderthal hand axes that had been discovered all over France which date back 50,000 years.

-Hand axes were extremely useful to Neanderthals and were carried around with them everywhere, much like a modern Swiss army knife would be today.
-These stone tools could both kill and skin animals and were also frequently used to crush minerals into useful powders.
+Hand-axes were extremely useful to Neanderthals and were carried around with them everywhere, much like a modern Swiss army knife would be today.
+These stone tools could be used to kill and skin animals and were also frequently used to crush minerals into useful powders.

 While Sorensen noted that striking one of these hand axes against pyrite did indeed create sparks, the results of this act could vary on different occasions.